mui/mui-x/docs/data/tree-view/rich-tree-view/selection/selection.md

 ## Controlled selection

-Use the `selectedNodes` prop to control the selected items.
+Use the `selectedItems` prop to control the selected items.

 You can use the `onSelectedNodesChange` prop to listen to changes in the selected items and update the prop accordingly.